JeremySeckinger/Travel-Dash/readme.md

 ## Technologies used

-Current stack for MVP: Node with Express, Handlebars, MongoDB, Google OAuth 2.0, Materialize, deployed with Heroku
+Current stack: Node with Express, Handlebars, MongoDB, Google OAuth 2.0, Materialize, deployed with Heroku

 I will be adding a lot to this project in the coming days, and will soon be using the updated stack below:

-Full stack: Node with Express, React, MongoDB, Google OAuth 2.0, deployed with Heroku, and serving images using Cloudinary
+Full stack: Node with Express, React, Redux, Redux-thunk, Bootstrap 5, MongoDB, Google OAuth 2.0, deployed with Heroku, and serving images using Cloudinary

 ## Packages/Dependencies